UU-Human-Evolution/1MB335/Lab2.md

 **Hints**:
 - When your script is reading the table **remember that your columns are tab separated**, you can use that to differentiate between your different columns (Making them in Excel will probably cause issues as they might not be tab-separated)
 - Remember that you can `sys.argv` to get inputs from the command line.
-- *chatGPT* and other AI tools based on LLMs are very useful for writing such scripts -- feel free to use them but make sure to test the script so it does what you think it should.
-Also instruct the AI to *not* use any extra libraries/packages (e.g. BioPython) for this task.
+- *chatGPT* and other AI tools based on LLMs are very useful for writing such scripts -- feel free to use them but make sure to test the script.
+- You can use chatGpt to create the python script but obviously do not have to.
+Maybe it's confusing and not the way you have been taught to code previously;
+- If you do use chatGpt, make sure you are using a prompt that makes (coding) sense for the task you want to accomplish;
+- Also instruct the AI to *not* use any extra libraries/packages (e.g. BioPython) for this task.

 *Hint* It's probably a good idea to create a mock fasta file and a mock conversion table, on which you can test your code.
 Something that is short and simple to analyze.

 The simplest way to run your code should be: